ENCATC Academy 21-24 April 2026, Bilbao, Spain

 What do CHIs need to know to embark on a digital transformation process?
 How can they assess their digital maturity?

-Marco Fiore, Policy and Project Manager, Michael Culture Association, France
+Marco Fiore, Policy and Project Manager, Michael Culture Association

 10:45 - 11:45